Jhas876622/PUBG-Game-Win-Prediction-app/README.md

 ### **Engineered Features Introduced:**

+These engineered features were selected because they capture essential aspects of PUBG gameplay such as mobility, combat efficiency, and suspicious or high-risk behavior patterns—factors that strongly influence match outcomes:

 * `totalDistance = walk + ride + swim`
 * `damage_per_kill = damageDealt / kills`
 * `headshotRate = headshotKills / kills`